SterlingChin/test-repo/README.md

 1. Create a new file named `lessonHider.html` and adding some text.
 2. In `lessonDirective.js` create a property called "templateUrl:"
 3. Point the templateUrl to your newly created `lessonHider.html`.'
 4. Add the directive to our `index.html` to see if it works.
   *Remember that directives are converted to snake-case in html.

-1. First ordered list item
-2. Another item
-  * Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number
-  1. Ordered sub-list
-4. And another item.

 #### Tips/Help:
 Not seeing anything in your html?